top of page

 3. Poly-L-lactic Acid (PLLA)

-• Onset: Gradual improvement over months.
+• Effects develop over several months.

 4. Polymethylmethacrylate (PMMA)